You might be able to get a Connecticut state charge or conviction removed from your record if

 - you can prove there is a mistake on your record, or

-- you get a pardon (expungement).
-See below.
+- you get a pardon (also called an expungement).

 What records can be erased?

-- Your case was put on hold at least 13 months ago and you finished an "accelerated rehabilitation program."
+- your case was put on hold at least 13 months ago and you finished an accelerated rehabilitation program, or

-- You were a "youthful offender" and were not convicted of a felony before you turned 21.
+- you were a youthful offender and you were not convicted of a felony before you turned 21.

-Usually, records are erased automatically, but sometimes it does not happen.
+Records are usually erased automatically, but sometimes that does not happen.
 If your record was not erased, you should contact the court.

 It might be easier to correct a mistake than to try to explain to an employer that your record is wrong.
-To correct a mistake:
+Here is how to correct a mistake:

 The state police must give you a written answer within 60 days.
 You have the right to appeal the decision.